shynuu/slice-aware-ntn/README.md

 We would like to thank the free5gc team for their open-source 5G Core Network as well as UERANSIM team for their open-source software gNB and UE.

 ## How to cite

-The paper have been published in IEEE LCN 2021 conference: https://ieeexplore.ieee.org/document/9524938

 **Bibtex**